Brendan Donovan Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces MLB.

-- The White Sox's 4.55 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.58).

-- White Sox pitchers combine to surrender 121 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to give up the third-most home runs in baseball (123 total, 1.4 per game).

-- Cease gets the start for the White Sox, his 19th of the season.
-He is 3-3 with a 4.10 ERA and 115 strikeouts through 96 2/3 innings pitched.
+- Toussaint (0-1) pitches for the White Sox to make his third start this season.

-- In his last appearance on Saturday, the right-hander threw 5 1/3 innings against the Oakland Athletics, giving up three earned runs while surrendering six hits.
+- In his last time out on Sunday, the right-hander threw 3 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.